pema99/GITweaks/README.md

 ![ZFvbglRVTT](https://github.com/pema99/GITweaks/assets/11212115/ec36ed87-5bdf-489d-b94d-cbe8c5595bd4)

 ### Lightmap index dropdown in Lightmap Preview window
 This tweak adds a dropdown to the Lightmap Preview window that lets you switch between viewing different lightmaps.
+A convenient shortcut for opening the window has been added under "Tools > GI Tweaks > Open Lightmap Preview".

 Before: